Can I Eat Saturated Fat While Tracking Macros?

 Then things started to get confusing.
 There were all kinds of different fats.
 It seemed that some were okay, but some were bad.
-We were told to avoid saturated fats, and eat processed vegetable oils.
+We were told to avoid saturated fats, and eat processed vegetable oils (margarine instead of butter).

 Entire foods fell in and out of favor: Eggs were to be avoided.
 No, wait, maybe they were okay.
 Uh, actually they might be quite good.

 And how we began to worry and stress about food.